ljack/meteor-kitchen-tips-n-tricks/README.md

 ## custom_component
  - [1.2](#1.2) <a name='1.'2></a> ** Custom component ** : One of the most powerfull features in MeteorKitchen.
+ To add a `custom_component` choose the components in Designer, click `Add new` and select `custom_component` from the list.
+You can use custom_component in at least 3 different ways.
+  1. Provide name in `Custom template`.
+This makes MeteorKitchen look for two files (`Custom template`.html and `Custom template`.fs).
+Just input the name of the files without extension.

 **[⬆ back to top](#table-of-contents)**

 # }